 Use Your iPad as an HDMI Monitor

-To harness the power of your iPad as an HDMI monitor, you'll need to ensure you have the right hardware and software requirements, as well as follow the proper setup procedure.
+To harness the power of your iPad as an HDMI monitor, you'll need to ensure you have the right hardware and software requirements, making sure iPad HDMI can be input, as well as follow the proper setup procedure.

 Hardware Requirements